rpavlik/cygwin-installer-updater/README.md

 git clone https://github.com/rpavlik/cygwin-installer-updater.git cygwin
 ```

-If you want 64-bit Cygwin, see below for config stuff before you go any further.
+If you're using a 64-bit version of Windows, it will default to installing a 64-bit version of Cygwin.
+Otherwise, it will default to a 32-bit version.
+If you don't like these defaults, see below for config stuff before you go any further.

 To install from scratch, or to change your package selections, in such a setup, just run `packagemanager.cmd`.
 (It's preferred to do this rather than just running the downloaded setup file, since this sets some options including a local package cache dir and a mirror)